hands-on-engineering/labs/ltspice/lab1/planning.md

 1. You will solve a basic problem set of circuit analysis by hand.
 These problems are designed to be simple and do not have any "tricks" (30-45 minutes).
-2. You will simulate two circuits: a basic circuit with only devices which follow Ohm's law, and another circuit with a non-linear device.
-You will then analyze this circuit and discuss the results.
-(30-60 minutes).
-3. You will set up a call with an IA to discuss your work in this lab (5-10 minute call which may involve answering some basic conceptual questions, and going over your submission).

 ## Content
 ### Introduction